stringfromjava/Starcore/COMPILING.md

 8. Run `hmm install` to start installing all of the game's dependencies. **This will take a bit, so be patient**.

 > [!TIP]
-> If the libraries do not install correctly, then you can run the `.bat` file or `.sh` file (according to your system).
+> If the libraries do not install correctly, then you can run the applicable file in the [setup](setup/) folder based to your operating system.

 9. Run `haxelib run lime setup` to setup the lime command.
     - This will allow you to compile and run the game on many common platforms, such as every major desktop platform (Windows, macOS, Linux, etc.), both popular mobile systems (Android and iOS), and more.